 I’m not saying it’s not worth spending the money — but it IS something that prohibits many people from creating that ultra minimalistic capsule wardrobe.

-Unless you have unlimited funds to spend on clothing, it just doesn’t make sense to me to spend a large sum on new clothing UNLESS you have a very steady weight, you know exactly what styles and colors flatter you, and you know how to work around any body “obstacles” to find the pieces that are the perfect fit for you.
+Unless you have unlimited funds to spend on clothing, it just doesn’t make sense to spend a large sum on new clothing UNLESS you have a very steady weight, you know exactly what styles and colors flatter you, you don’t mind wearing the same things over and over again, and you know how to work around any body “obstacles” to find the pieces that are the perfect fit for you.

-If you are someone who really enjoys staying current with the latest fashion trends, a capsule wardrobe would be almost impossible for you — unless you were willing to buy and purge on a weekly basis to keep your wardrobe to a minimum while still buying all the latest trends.
+If you’re someone who really enjoys staying current with the latest fashion trends, a capsule wardrobe would be torture for you!

-Striving for a capsule wardrobe would most likely rob you of much of that joy and fun in your life — which totally isn’t worth it in my opinion!
+Striving for a capsule wardrobe would most likely rob you of the joy and fun you get from wearing new outfits and trying new trends — which totally isn’t worth it in my opinion!

 That said, if you have a capsule wardrobe, WAY TO GO!
-That’s awesome — don’t change just because I said it’s most likely not possible for the majority of women.
+That’s awesome — don’t change a thing if it works for you!

-I will continue reading about capsule wardrobes and drooling over the minimalistic closets, appreciating them for what they are — but I also will NOT let myself feel bad for having more than the bare essentials in my wardrobe.
+I will continue reading about capsule wardrobes and drooling over the wonderfully minimalistic closets — but I will NOT let myself feel bad for having more than the bare essentials in my own closet!